Twitter

 End of life

-Resurs-P2 apparently ceased providing most or all of its application data as early as 2017 and at the end of 2018, Roskosmos admitted that the spacecraft had no longer operated.
+Resurs-P2 apparently ceased providing most or all of its application data as early as 2017 and at the end of 2018, Roskosmos admitted that the spacecraft was no longer operational.

 This page is maintained by Anatoly Zak